himavarshini03/himavarshini03/README.md

 🔹 PixelPeek – Image Steganography
 Developed a secure web-based application to encode and decode hidden messages in images.

+🔹 Face Detection + Tracking
+Created a Face detection and tracking system using YOLOv8 object detection model.

 📫 Connect With Me

 LinkedIn: https://www.linkedin.com/in/himavarshini03